 This morning is at leisure to explore this charming town on your own.
 This afternoon visit Fontevraud Abbey, the original resting place of Eleanor of Aquitaine, Henry II, and Richard the Lion Heart.
 (B,D)

 Here in the Loire Valley's châteaux region, England battled for control of France, Joan of Arc triumphed, and a great opulence reigned during the 16th century.
 Today, you’ll tour Chenonceau, the Renaissance masterpiece, considered one of the most romantic châteaux of all.
 After lunch at La Cave in Montlouis, visit Château du Clos Lucé, where Leonardo da Vinci spent his final years.
 (B,L)

 Day 10 — Mont St. Michel

-Travel into historic Normandy and make your way to the pilgrimage site of Mont St. Michel, Normandy’s famed abbey that sits atop a 264-foot high rock formation at the edge of the sea.
+Travel to historic Normandy and make your way to the pilgrimage site of Mont St. Michel, Normandy’s famed abbey that sits atop a 264-foot high rock formation at the edge of the sea.
 With a history equal to its dramatic setting, the abbey was constructed of granite which was hauled stone by stone from Brittany over a period of 500 years, from 1017 to 1521.
-Over the centuries, it was a hotbed of French nationalism and religion, and recently monks have returned to live and work here again.
-After a guided tour, enjoy free time to explore on your own.
+Over the centuries, it was a hotbed of French nationalism and religion, and recently monks have returned here to live and work.
+After a guided tour, enjoy free time to explore and have lunch on your own.
 Early this evening, arrive in Crépon at your rustic 13th-century hostelry, the restored 35-room farmhouse Ferme de la Rançonniere, where you will dine on traditional regional cuisine.
 (B,D)

 Day 11 — Bayeux and Caen